codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

     !!! important
         **If you're using legacy manual organizations** please contact <mailto:support@codacy.com> before upgrading to Codacy Self-hosted 5.0.0 or above so that <span class="skip-vale">we</span> can assist you with migrating your legacy organizations.

--   The following Codacy components are no longer needed and were removed:
+-   The Codacy components `codacy-activities`, `hotspots-api`, and `hotspots-worker` are no longer needed and were removed.

-    -   `codacy-activities`
-    -   `hotspots-api`
-    -   `hotspots-worker`

     Although the update process handles this change automatically by deleting the redundant pods from your cluster, it's recommended that after updating Codacy you manually delete:

     -   The databases `codacy-activities` and `hotspots` since they're no longer used.